dawidpereira/quetty/docs/USER_GUIDE.md

 When you start Quetty for the first time:

-1. **Authentication**: You'll be prompted to authenticate with Azure
+1. **Profile Setup**: Choose or create a profile for your environment
+2. **Authentication**: Configure authentication (device code, client credentials, or connection string)
-2. **Resource Selection**: Choose your subscription, resource group, and namespace
+3. **Resource Selection**: Choose your subscription, resource group, and namespace
-3. **Queue Selection**: Select the queue you want to manage
+4. **Queue Selection**: Select the queue you want to manage
-4. **Main Interface**: You'll see the message list interface
+5. **Main Interface**: You'll see the message list interface

 ### Interface Overview